Ready to Scale Your Forex Business?

 For almost all forex brokers, the non-negotiable list looks like this:

-- Trading platform integration via native API: MT4 and MT5 integration must use the Manager API directly — not via CSV export, batch sync, or a third-party bridge layer.
+• Trading platform integration via native API: MT4® and MT5® integration should use the Manager API directly — not via CSV export, batch sync, or a third-party bridge layer.
 Real-time account creation, position monitoring, and balance updates are only reliable through the Manager API.

-- KYC/AML compliance workflow: Document upload, review status tracking, and a full audit trail of every verification decision.
+• KYC/AML compliance workflow: Document upload, review status tracking, and a full audit trail of each verification decision.
 Third-party identity verification provider integration (SumSub, Onfido, or equivalent) is strongly preferable to manual document review.

 Anything beyond this list is a preference, not a requirement.
 Preferences matter — but they should not be used to rescue a vendor who cannot meet a non-negotiable.